That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
 **Are You There God?
 It's Me, Margaret.** <br> _Judy Blume_ | Hey 2020.
-This is embarassing, but it's been almost a year since I've read a grown up book.
+This is embarrassing, but it's been almost a year since I've read a grown up book.
 I decided to start with an "easy" one.
 Loved it.
 I wish I read it sooner. <span class='fa fa-heart'></span> | December
 **Bad Blood: Secrets and Lies in a Silicon Valley Startup** <br> _John Carreyrou_ | This book made me so angry, but I could not put it down.
 Definitely worth the read if you have any interest in startup culture, healthcare, and what not to do. <span class='fa fa-heart'></span> | January

 ## Books Read in 2019 {#books-2019}